robbrucks/linux-academy-ex280/README.md

        showmount -e

-## Install Hawkular Metrics
+## Installing Hawkular Metrics

-### You will need to increase virtual RAM on infra.example.com VM to 6gb for this to work
+### You will need to increase virtual RAM on the infra.example.com VM to 6gb for this to work

 1. Un-comment the metrics settings in the inventory